praveensripati/001-mcafee-aws-dev-workshop/002-ELB, Route53, Costing/README.md

     - Create an Application ELB and showcase the path based routing.
     - Register a domain with Freenom and use Route53 to provide a user friendly alternative to the ELB DNS name.
+    - Using Cost Explorer to measure and minimize costs
+    - Using tags to attribute the costs

 # Note

 1. Depending on the Internet Service Provider and the Location, the changes to the Freenom and Route53 would take a few minutes to hours for the propagation to take place.
 If it doesn't work immediately, make sure that all the steps are completed properly and wait for a few hours.

 1. Also, the entire lab can be performed for free within in the AWS Free Tier.
 The Route53 Hosted Zone is charged 50c/HZ/month unless deleted in 12 hours.
 So, make sure to delete it once done with the lab.

+1. Freenom.com is a free service and it is as good as it is.
+It has been noticed that the service is a bit flaky.

 ## Create EC2 Instances